-Students who wish to conduct independent research may do so by taking customized research methods courses (BIOL 381 and 382), or as seniors, by taking BIOL 468 and 469 (SYE: Tutorial Research) and BIOL 489 and 490 (SYE: Experimental Research).
+Students who wish to conduct independent research may do so by taking customized research methods courses (BIOL 381 and 382), or as seniors, by taking tutorial research courses (BIOL 468 and 469) or experimental and field research courses (BIOL 489 and 490).
 Students must discuss possible projects with members of the biology faculty.
 For more detail, see www.stlawu.edu/conservation-biology.

-To graduate with honors in Conservation Biology, a student must have a 3.5 major GPA and must satisfactorily complete a 2-unit, yearlong honors research project.
+To graduate with honors in Conservation Biology, a student must have a 3.5 major GPA and must satisfactorily complete a 2-unit, year-long honors research project.
 Students conducting honors projects enroll in 1.0 unit of independent research (BIOL 489) during the fall and 1.0 unit of honors research (BIOL 499) in the spring of the senior year.
 The project is supervised and finally approved by an honors committee comprised of the project advisor and two other faculty members.
 Students wishing to conduct an honors project should consult with potential project advisors by the end of the junior year.